D13 OTBU Annual Meeting - Thursday, May 26, 2022

 OTBU Members within an LTO or Extended Occasional assignment of 90 calendar days or more:

-If you do not qualify under the conditions above, Occasional Teachers who have worked at least 90 days in the secondary panel in the prior school year will be given the opportunity to participate in the Pay-In-Lieu of Benefits Agreement for the subsequent year.
-For information regarding the Pay- In- Lieu Agreement, click here.
+If you do not qualify under the conditions above, Occasional Teachers who have worked at least 90 days in the secondary panel in the prior school year will be given the opportunity to participate in the Benefits for Daily Occasional Teachers reimbursement plan for the subsequent year.

 Benefits questions can be directed to District 13 Benefits Officer, Nicole Bléau at email@example.com.

-The District Annual Meeting will be held on November 30, 2020.
+The District Annual Meeting took place on May 6, 2021.
 Information about this years' District Annual Meeting can be found on the home page.

 Benevolent Council exists for the purpose of providing assistance to active members who find themselves in extreme financial need due to: (a) prolonged illness; (b) accident; or (c) extreme emergency.